openkraken/website/docs/guide/native/interpolation-flutter.en-US.md

 # Integrate Kraken in the Flutter application

-> Android simulator is not supported.
+> Android emulator is not supported, please use a real device

-Here, we have completely installed [Flutter version specified by Kraken](https://github.com/openkraken/kraken/blob/main/kraken/pubspec.yaml#L8) in our setting environment, and `flutter doctor` detection All passed.
+Here, we have completely installed [Flutter stable version specified by Kraken](https://github.com/openkraken/kraken/blob/main/kraken/pubspec.yaml#L8) in our setting environment, and `flutter doctor` All tests passed.

 Use the following command to create a new Flutter App